 Can u help to explain these two things, image VS

 -Which one that we should use to prevent hard drive

 All the files on your drive along with the master boot record and everything required for Windows to boot are included.
 Once there is something wrong with your hard drive or Windows operating system gets corrupted hopelessly, a clone or image backup can get your computer back to work quickly.

-When you search "clone VS image" in Google, you will find some users also have a doubt about this topic.
+When you search for "clone VS image" in Google, you will find some users also have a doubt about this topic.
 Now, the following is some information about these two backup methods.
 Keep reading.

 Clone VS Image

-- What Is Hard Drive Cloning?
+What Is Hard Drive Cloning?

-Moreover, an exact same copy of the source disk is created via sector-by-sector mode, no compression.
-Namely, the contents of the destination disk are identically same as the source disk.
+Moreover, an exact same copy of the source disk is created, no compression.
+Namely, the contents of the destination disk are identically the same as the source disk.
 Once your hard drive fails, you can remove it and use the target disk containing the copy of source disk to replace it immediately, and no data loss appears.

 What Is Hard Drive Imaging?

 When it comes to disk imaging, it is like creating a large compressed file of your drive.
 And all files needed for Windows to run, as well as everything you have stored on your hard drive, will be compressed to an image.

 Through disk imaging, multiple full backups, incremental backups, and differential backups can be saved on one disk to better keep data safe.
 But note that the image file can only be used by the program that created it.

 ②Scenarios for Hard Drive Cloning and Hard Drive Imaging

 Now, after knowing "clone VS image" in definition aspect, now let's get the scoop on disk imaging VS disk cloning in usage situation aspect.
 Please choose the proper one based on the actual needs.

 When to Clone a Hard Drive?

 Actually, disk cloning is selected to upgrade a disk to a larger or faster drive.
-In other words, if you want to move all contents on your source disk to another disk for more storage space or a better performance, cloning will be the easier solution.
+In other words, if you want to move all contents on your source disk to another disk for more storage space or better performance, cloning will be the easier solution.

 As for system disk cloning, you are able to boot your computer from the target disk in the event of the OS disk failure.
-This can minimize the downtime.
-In one word, cloning is great for speedy recovery.
+This can minimize downtime.
+In one word, cloning is great for a speedy recovery.